krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 of the inefficiencies in healthcare that has driven policymakers to incentivise the use of electronic healthcare systems (EHRs).
 There are many more!

+As anyone who has gone to their general practitioner who recommends an ENT who recommends a neurologist who recommends a radiologist knows:  it annoying to have to fill out paperwork every time you show up to a new clinic.
+Can't you just swipe a card like you do at the ATM?
+A "smart card" like this has already been tried, but never picked up.

-As one instructor put it when contrasting the current state with banking technology:  Patients "go to see one provider, and they provide all their information, and then they're referred to a specialist and they have to provide all the information again.
+One instructor contrasted the current state of healthcare with that of banking:  Patients "go to see one provider, and they provide all their information, and then they're referred to a specialist and they have to provide all the information again.
 And then they're referred for a procedure and they have to give the information again."
 Importantly, it's not just that these inefficiencies exist, but they are anachornistic and incongruent with the rest of our tech-laden lives!
 The instructor continues:  "At the same time, I can take the card that's in my wallet and go to the other side of this planet, put it in the machine, put in four digits, and get local currency instantly debited to my account within seconds."

-As anyone who has gone to their general practitioner who recommends an ENT who recommends a neurologist who recommends a radiologist knows:  it annoying to have to fill out paperwork every time you show up to a new clinic.
-Can't you just swipe a card like you do at the ATM?
-A "smart card" like this has already been tried, but never picked up.
-(Still seems somewhat promising to me though.)

-Here's another tidbit: What are some determining factors for a patient's choice in healthcare provider?
-Turns out that people find location of healtcare to be important, which is no big surprise.
-But it was also found that healthcare consumers really dig email -- specifically, the ability to email one's symptoms to a doctor.

-Go figure, right?
-Healthcare consumers like email?
-Next thing you're gonna tell me they like text messaging, or easily scheduling an appointment right from their phone.
-(They do.)
-Who are these crazy healthcare consumers anyway?!

-That's basically what this course was about:  technology, or the apparent lackthereof, in today's healthcare experience.
-In a way, we are all aware that our healthcare experience doesn't quite fit in with the rest of our tech-savvy lives -- and this course will bring it all to the forefront.

-I'm going to let you in on a little secret: I've never emailed a doctor my symptoms.
-Isn't that crazy?
-Seems like such an obvious and simple efficiency: instead of incoherently blathering on the spot, I could take some time to craft an email, ensuring that I communicate all that I wanted to say.
-This might be helpful to the doctor too, who can come into the room with targeted questions.

 The course instructors do generally think healtcare will get there:  "I think in five or ten years ... most of the care will be virtual...
 The healthcare will come to [the patients], wherever they are.
 Kind of picking the same analogy of